Grand Village of the Natchez: History

 Construction began at the site during the Anna phase of the prehistoric Plaquemine culture about 1200 CE.
 All of the varying soils used to build the mounds was carried by laborers by hand, probably in woven baskets.
 Skilled specialists knew how to use different soils to create the most stability.
 Later leaders directed additional work in the mid-15th century, in the Emerald phase of the Plaquemine culture.
 The site had three ceremonial platform mounds.

 Between 1682 and 1729, the Natchez people used the village as their main ceremonial center, as noted in contemporary French accounts.
 The three mounds were used for major religious and political ceremonies.
 First called Mound A, B and C by researchers, they are now known as Abandoned Mound, Sun Mound and Temple Mound, respectively.
 The Sun and Temple Mounds have been excavated and reconstructed, while the Abandoned Mound has not.

-From 1700-1730, the Natchez added more construction at Mounds B and C. On top of Mound B they built the residence of the Great Sun, the paramount chief of the tribe.
+From 1700 to 1730, the Natchez added more construction at Mounds B and C. On top of Mound B they built the residence of the Great Sun, the paramount chief of the tribe.
 Mound C was the platform for the Sun Temple, which included a charnel house for the remains of the Natchez elite.
 By the time of European contact, the Natchez were no longer using Mound A. Most of the Natchez people lived dispersed in small villages in the area and would gather for special occasions at the Grand Village.
 They were farmers and constructed permanent dwellings.

 During this period, French settlers began to explore the region and establish settlements that gradually encroached on Natchez territory.
 Though relations were peaceful at first, the French colonists strained the resources the Natchez relied on for survival.
 Several episodes of violence in 1716 and 1723 created tension, although the Natchez made land concessions to the French.